clj-kondo/clj-kondo/README.md

 ## Status

-Work in progress, but already useful.
+WIP, hacky, alpha, but already useful.
 None of the code is meant to be exposed as a public API, except the command line interface.

 For new features I'd like to focus on things that